European cities announce new restrictions as COVID-19 cases soar

 Authorities in the southern French city of Nice banned gatherings of more than 10 people in public spaces and restricted bar opening hours, following fresh curbs introduced earlier this week in Marseille and Bordeaux.

-France on Thursday registered almost 10,600 new infections, its highest daily count since the start of the pandemic.
+France on Friday registered more than 13,200 new infections, its highest daily count since the start of the pandemic.

 In Denmark, where the 454 new infections on Friday was close to a record of 473 in April, Prime Minister Mette Frederiksen said the limit on public gatherings would be lowered to 50 people from 100 and ordered bars and restaurants to close early.

-Iceland ordered entertainment venues and pubs in the capital area to close for four days between September 18-21.
+Iceland ordered entertainment venues and pubs in the capital area to close for four days between September 18-21, while in Ireland indoor restaurant dining and indoor events were banned in Dublin after a surge in cases in recent days.

 Dutch Prime Minister Mark Rutte said his government was preparing “regional” measures to combat the coronavirus outbreak after the Netherlands registered a record 1,972 cases in the past 24 hours.